 Comment #7: Property owner, Mr. Redacted - Privacy Act inquired about the disposition of his land.

-Response #7: USACE provided Mr. Redacted - Privacy a map showing his property in relation to the designated MRSs and corresponding remedial alternatives.
-Mr. had no additional questions.
+Response #7: USACE provided Mr.^{Redacted-Privacy} a map showing his property in relation to the designated project areas and corresponding remedial alternatives.
+Mr.^{Redacted-Privacy} had no additional questions.